replugged-org/guide/docs/plugins/settings.md

 :::caution

-If you use this hook, you cannot use the `value` or `onChange` properties on a component.
-If you need to use those, you will need to get/set the values from the settings manager manually.
+If you use this hook, you cannot use the `value` or `onChange` properties on a component since they will override the properties set by the hook.

-One way to do that is get `value`/`onChange` from the hook outside of the component and then use that in your custom props.
+One way around this is to get `value`/`onChange` from the hook outside of the component and then use that in your custom props.

 ```tsx